ChristopherBellman/SecurityAdvice/README.md

 # SecurityAdvice
-Research artifacts from the security advice coding method ("SAcoding") research.
+Artifacts from the security advice coding method ("SAcoding") research.